 Some people love seeing all their money in one place.
 Others feel more comfortable setting up boundaries between what’s theirs to touch and what is strictly for emergencies.
 So whether or not you decide to keep your regular savings and emergency savings in the same spot, here are some reliable and easily accessible places to get your emergency fund started.

-A high-interest savings account
+A high-interest savings account (HISA)

 When it comes to any kind of savings, using some form of an investment account is always a good option.
-With an investment account, you can benefit from interest earned, giving you money you otherwise would not have.
+With an investment account, you can benefit from interest earned, giving you the money you otherwise would not have.
 It’s essentially free money, even if the rate of return isn’t much.

 However, as mentioned before, you want to make sure your emergency savings are easily accessible.